DavidStevensonVtex/Linux/The-Linux-Command-Line/ch22/printing.md

 #### lpr -- Print Files (Berkeley Style)

+The _lpr_ program can be used to send files to the printer.
+It may also be used in pipelines, as it accepts standard input.

 `$ ls /usr/bin | pr -3 | lpr`

 The report would be sent to the system's default printer.